 Technical provisions for each significantly represented currency are discounted at risk-free interest rates as required by the Solvency II regulations.
-The technical provisions, valued according to the new accounting regulations, are discounted using the risk-free curve determined in accordance with the methodology based on the provisions of IFRS 17 standard.
-Discounting reduces the best estimate gross of reinsurance by EUR 34,662 thousand, and the share of reinsurance or and retrocession in the best estimate decreases by EUR 3,867 thousand.
+The technical provisions, valued according to the new accounting regulations, are discounted using the discount curve determined in accordance with the methodology based on the provisions of IFRS 17 standard.
+Discounting reduces the best estimate gross of reinsurance by EUR 34,152 thousand, and the share of reinsurance or retrocession in the best estimate decreases by EUR 3,417 thousand.